-Useful resources for doing business in Amsterdam
+Useful resources for doing business in the Amsterdam Area

 I amsterdam’s Business pages are a comprehensive resource for doing business in the Amsterdam Metropolitan Area, with plenty of information on the latest news and developments in your industry and in-depth features about what makes Amsterdam’s various industries flourish and how boundaries are being pushed in the city’s startup scene.
 In addition, StartupAmsterdam offers an unparalleled network of support and resources, as well as access to Amsterdam’s thriving startup ecosystem.
-And the Expatcenter helps with all official matters regarding international employees; it also regularly collaborates with the Chamber of Commerce on English-speaking seminars and events.
+And IN Amsterdam helps with all official matters regarding international employees; it also regularly collaborates with the Chamber of Commerce on English-speaking seminars and events.

 Important institutions and bodies are: